Perranporth: One dead after 'people in difficulty' at beach

 - Published

-One person has died in an incident at a beach in Cornwall.
+One person has died after getting into difficulty at a beach in Cornwall.

-A major rescue operation was launched at about 16:00 BST on Thursday after it was reported two people had got into difficulty in the sea at Perranporth.
+Two young adults were reported to be struggling while "rock jumping in the water" at Droskyn Point, Perranporth, at about 17:00 BST on Thursday, coastguards said.

-The Maritime and Coastguard Agency (MCA) said one person got back to shore at the popular resort, and attempts were made to resuscitate the second after they were rescued.
+One was able to get back to shore while a female was rescued, the Maritime and Coastguard Agency (MCA) said.

 'Quick response'

-James Instance, from Falmouth Coastguard, told BBC Radio Cornwall rescuers were called to reports of two "young adults" at Droskyn Point "rock jumping in the water".
+A major rescue operation was launched after the alarm was raised at the popular resort.

-The 999 calls included one woman who said her two children were in the water and her "daughter was in difficulty".
+James Instance, from Falmouth Coastguard, told BBC Radio Cornwall that 999 calls included one woman who said her two children were in the water and her "daughter was in difficulty".

-Mr Instance said it was high water and a "choppy and confused sea" which triggered a "lot of emergency resource" being deployed.
+Mr Instance said it was high water and a "choppy and confused sea" which led to a "lot of emergency resource" being deployed.

 He said lifeguards were on duty and made a "very quick response".

-But he said: "Unfortunately ... it's just an area of the beach that, at high tide at Droskyn, it's just slightly around the corner and not in the visibility of where lifeguards are patrolling and putting their focus, i.e. between the red and yellow flags."
+But he said: "Unfortunately... it's just an area of the beach that, at high tide at Droskyn, it's just slightly around the corner and not in the visibility of where lifeguards are patrolling and putting their focus, i.e. between the red and yellow flags."

 He added: "Trying to get out in an area where it's very choppy and around rocks... that certainly seems to have been a big part of the problem [to get to the pair]."